epfl-ada/ada-2022-project-toestewbrr/README.md

 Although this gives a rough sketch of the personalities, the classification of 500 movies is rather limited.
 Therefore, we will conduct our own analysis directly on the plot summaries to extract couples and character roles.

-### CoreNLP analysis
+### 2. CoreNLP analysis

+#### 2.1.
+Extracting characters from existing analysis

 Next, we used the [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) natural language processing toolkit to extract couples and character roles from the plot summaries.
+The authors of the dataset had performed a limited analysis using CoreNLP on the plot summaries.
+This data was useful to extract the main character as the one with the highest number of mentions for each movie.

+Moreover, we extracted the main pair of interacting characters by using the number of common mentions within a sentence as a proxy for interaction.
+However, our goal is to extract love relationships as well as the persona of characters in love.
+Using common mentions as a proxy for love relationships is a vulgar approximation and so we must run our own NLP analysis on the plot summaries to extract useful information.
+We therefore decided to build our own customized CoreNLP pipeline on the plot summaries.

+#### 2.2.
+Custom CoreNLP pipeline

-#### 2.1.
+#### 2.3.
 Character roles among genders

-#### Differences in demographic within a couple
-Marguerite

-#### How often is a character in a relationship dying?
-Histogram with main causes of dying
+#### 2.2.
+Lover personas

+#### 2.3.
+Gender differences

-#### Differences in romantic relationships for older movies
+#### 2.4.
+Evolution in time
 Explain how we will analyze it; show difference from gen analysis

 ## Proposed timeline ⏲️